Inedo/inedo-docs/Content/proget/feeds/rpm/howto-rpm-proxy.md

 Give your connector a name, and then enter the URL of the OSS repository in the "Connector URL" field.
 Add your `public-rpm` feed in the "Associated Feeds" field and then select "Save".

-In this example we will be using the URL `https://rpmfind.net/linux/centos-stream/9-stream/BaseOS/x86_64/os/`, the base repository for `CentOS Stream 9`.
+In this example we will be using the URL `https://mirror.stream.centos.org/9-stream/BaseOS/x86_64/os/`, the base repository for `CentOS Stream 9`.

 ![](){height="" width="50%"}

 :::(info)(📄 Note: OSS Repository URL)
-The exact URL will vary from repository to repository, however you want to select a URL that links to a directory containing a `repodata` folder which contains the files needed to index the RPM packages within the repository.
+The exact URL will vary from repository to repository, however you want to enter a URL that links to a directory containing a `repodata` folder which contains the files needed to index the RPM packages within the repository.
 :::

 Navigating back to your `public-rpm` feed, it should now be populated with packages proxied from the configured OSS repository.